liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/02-getting-started-with-jsf-applications.markdown

 [*Liferay Faces*](https://web.liferay.com/community/liferay-projects/liferay-faces/overview),
 which is an umbrella project that provides support for the JSF standard.

-JSF portlets use the
+JSF portlets use
 [*Liferay Faces Bridge*](/develop/tutorials/-/knowledge_base/7-0/understanding-liferay-faces-bridge),
 which supports deploying JSF web applications as portlets on any JSR 286 (Portlet 2.0) compliant portlet container, like Liferay Portal.
-The Liferay Faces Bridge is applied to a portlet as a dependency in a build file, such as a `pom.xml`:
+Liferay Faces Bridge is applied to a portlet as a dependency in a build file, such as a `pom.xml`: